Turkey Dumpling Stew

 recipe courtesy Food Network Magazine

-1 leftover roasted turkey carcass, plus 3 to 4 cups shredded turkey meat
+1 leftover roasted turkey carcass, plus 3 to 4 cups shredded turkey

 1 onion, quartered

 2 stalks celery, quartered crosswise (save the leaves for the dumplings)

 1 pound carrots (3 quartered crosswise; the rest thinly sliced)